stanislao92/stanislao92.github.io/index.md

 ## Updates

-* In July-August 2025, I'll be teaching at the [EGG](https://www.eggschool.org/)!
-My first handout is available [here](https://tinyurl.com/egg-aba-1).
+* In July-August 2025, I taught at the [EGG](https://www.eggschool.org/)!
+The handouts for my seminar are freely available [here](https://drive.google.com/drive/folders/1J4ZuT98mKd6v5UmUoCOSeZNDdj5WlgT3).

-* In July 2025,  [Zhouyi Sun](https://linguistics.mit.edu/user/szy/) and I will be presenting our joint work on  (\*)ABA effects in multidimensional paradigms at [DM meets Nano](https://dmmeetsnano.univie.ac.at/) in Vienna.
+* In July 2025,  [Zhouyi Sun](https://linguistics.mit.edu/user/szy/) and I presented our joint work on  (\*)ABA effects in multidimensional paradigms at [DM meets Nano](https://dmmeetsnano.univie.ac.at/) in Vienna.

 * In April 2025, [Luke James Adamson](https://lukejamesadamson.wixsite.com/linguistics)'s and my joint manuscript on polite pronouns and the PCC (available [here](https://ling.auf.net/lingbuzz/008552)) was accepted with minor revisions by _Linguistic Inquiry_.